-Boone is a little worried, because the fastest way west is to go south-west back down the valley for about thirty miles before they can turn due west and head for Bedford, Pennsylvania.
-The reports of fighting to the south, just over the border, is a worry for them all, but to go further north means additional weeks on the road.
-Thus, for the two days they go south they worry, and Boone is extremely thorough in his scouting.
-They breath a lot easier after they’re on the road to Bedford, Pennsylvania for a full day, and know they’re now heading away from the known areas of fighting between the soldiers.
+Boone is a little worried because the fastest way west is to go south-west back down the valley for about thirty miles before they can turn due west and head for Bedford, Pennsylvania.
+The reports of fighting just over the border to the south is a worry for them all, but to go further north means additional weeks on the road.
+Thus, for the two days they go south they worry and Boone is extremely thorough in his scouting.
+They all breath a lot easier after they’re on the road to Bedford, Pennsylvania, for a full day and they know they’re now heading away from the known areas of fighting between the soldiers.

-Boone has a half mile lead when the brigands ride out of the trees to chase him down, because they can see the wagons are stopping away from their ambush site.
-Boone rides down the side of the wagons to check the ladies are set, and the doors on the rear wagons are locked shut.
-He turns to ride back between the wagons, and dismounts.
-He drops the reins so Morgan will ground tie here, grabs his shotgun, rifle, and bag of extra shells, then races to kneel a bit in front of the two teams of mules to bring fire to bear to his front and sides.
+Boone has a half mile lead when the brigands ride out of the trees to chase him down because they can see the wagons are stopping away from their ambush site.
+Boone rides down the side of the wagons to check the ladies are set and the doors on the rear wagons are locked shut.
+He turns to ride back between the wagons and dismounts.
+He drops the reins so Morgan will ground tie here, grabs his shotgun, rifle, and bag of extra shells, then he races to kneel a bit in front of the two teams of mules to bring fire to bear to his front and sides.

-All five adults take aim at the large group of men, and fire.
-Four of them fall off their horses, with one being blown out of the saddle.
-They lever in another round, and fire again, for a similar result.
-The men now spread out a bit, so the third rifle round only drops another two, but that’s now ten less men than the brigands started with.
-Boone puts his rifle down, and pulls out his shoulder pistols.
-He takes aim, and fires with his left hand, and a man drops from his horse.
-Boone aims the gun in his right hand, and fires to get another.
-The ladies fire another rifle shot, and switch to their pistols, using both hands to aim and fire.
-By the time the men close in on the wagons there’s a long string of bodies on the road, with only ten of them left astride a horse.
+All five adults take aim at the large group of men and fire.
+Four of them fall off their horses with one being blown out of the saddle.
+They lever in another round and fire again for a similar result.
+The men now spread out a bit so the third rifle round only drops another two, but that’s now ten less men than the brigands started with.
+Boone puts his rifle down and pulls out his shoulder pistols.
+He takes aim then fires with his left hand and a man drops from his horse.
+Boone aims the gun in his right hand and fires to get another.
+The ladies fire another rifle shot and switch to their pistols while using both hands to aim and fire.
+By the time the men close in on the wagons there’s a long string of bodies on the road with only ten of them left astride a horse.
 Boone puts his pistols down to grab his shotgun.
-He waits, lifts the gun up, fires one shot at the nearest man on his right, turns, and shoots the nearest man on his left.
-The two men are blown off their horses, and the last eight men split up to have four go down each side of the wagons.
+He waits, lifts the gun up, fires one shot at the nearest man on his right, turns and shoots the nearest man on his left.
+The two men are blown off of their horses and the last eight men split up to have four go down each side of the wagons.
 The ladies aim and fire their shotguns twice, and only riderless horses pass the wagons.

 Boone says, “Damn, we’re organized.
 What’s with Olive’s arm?”

-Boone walks back to where the dead are with a horse beside them, he lifts one up, puts him across the saddle of a horse, and ties him in place.
-He notices the saddlebags and roll are gone, glances at the other horses, and sees it’s the same there.
-He ties a lead from the first horse to the saddle horn of the second horse, and repeats the procedure.
+Boone walks back to where the dead are with a horse beside them, he lifts a dead man up, puts him across the saddle of a horse, and ties him in place.
+He notices the saddlebags and roll are gone, glances at the other horses and sees it’s the same there.
+He ties a lead from the first horse to the saddle horn of the second horse and repeats the procedure.
 He also takes a moment to collect the fired shell cases from their guns.
 About half an hour after the attack started he’s back with the wagons to load the last of the brigands onto one of their new horses.
 He’s shocked to find they killed thirty-five brigands in the short engagement.

 About an hour after starting out again they come to a small town.
 It’s so small it doesn’t even have a local law officer.
 Boone gives a report of the attack to the owner of the mercantile store.
 The man comes out to look at the dead, swears, and says, “That’s a militia troop that came into town from the west yesterday.
 Why’d you go and shoot them for?”

-Nineteen days after leaving Harrisburg, Pennsylvania they reach Wheeling, Virginia in the middle of the day.
-They’re a little concerned to be back in Virginia, but all the fighting is much further east and south of this area, so they feel it’s safe enough for a quick transit of the area.
-None of the stablemen here want to buy any of the extra horses or tack, so they continue on their way.
+Nineteen days after leaving Harrisburg, Pennsylvania, they reach Wheeling, Virginia, in the middle of the day.
+They’re a little concerned to be back in Virginia, but all of the fighting is much further east and south of this area, so they feel it’s safe enough for a quick transit of the area.
+None of the stablemen here want to buy any of the extra horses or tack so they continue on their way.
 A couple of the stablemen seem upset when Boone doesn’t buy any hay or grain from them.
-They cross the Ohio River, and pass through Bridgeport, Ohio while they continue heading west.
+They cross the Ohio River and pass through Bridgeport, Ohio, while they continue heading west.
 Shortly before dusk Boone rides into a farm to ask the farmer, “Do you mind if we camp in your field?”

 “Thanks.
 Got any hay or feed you want to sell?”

-Mary and Heidi are driving the wagon while Boone, Nellie, Olive, Lee, and Sam are riding their original horses.
-So only the captured horses are on a line behind the wagons.
-So Boone smiles, and says, “See the horses on the long line?”
-The sergeant nods yes, “Well, they’re for sale.
-If you want them all, I’ll do you a good deal.
-I’ve also got tack if you want it, too.
+Mary and Heidi are driving the wagons while Boone, Nellie, Olive, Lee, and Sam are riding their original horses.
+Thus only the captured horses are on a line behind the wagons.
+So Boone smiles as he says, “See the horses on the long line?”
+The Sergeant nods, “Well, they’re for sale.
+If you want them all I’ll do you a good deal.
+I’ve also got tack if you want it too.
 But you don’t have to buy the tack if you don’t want it.”

 Boone waves his hand while saying, “Go for it.
 But don’t take too long.
 We’ve got to find a place to establish camp.”

 They spend a week in Columbus while taking their time to clean up, restock, and purchase the salt they want.
-In the end they fill the area under the bed in Number 2 Wagon with salt in cloth sacks, each bag with fifty pounds of salt.
-By the time they’ve the sacks in and neatly stacked it’s not quite the entire space, but the purchase of blankets is able to fill the remaining gap to ensure there’s no way for the sacks to move.
-They also have another two dozen sacks just lying on the bed, because it’s one they don’t use.
-Mary and Heidi use Number 3 Wagon while Olive, Nellie, and Boone use Number 1 Wagon, with Number 4 Wagon being the nominal residence of Sam and Lee.
-However, Sam and Lee end up in one of the other wagons on most nights, because they want to be with their other family members now they’ve a family again.
+In the end they fill the area under the bed in Number 2 Wagon with salt in cloth sacks with fifty pounds of salt in each bag.
+By the time they’ve the sacks in and neatly stacked it’s not quite the entire space, but the purchase of a few blankets is able to fill the remaining gap to ensure there’s no way for the sacks to move.
+They also have another two dozen sacks just lying on the bed because it’s a bed they don’t use.
+Mary and Heidi use Number 3 Wagon while Olive, Nellie, and Boone use Number 1 Wagon with Number 4 Wagon being the nominal residence of Sam and Lee.
+However, Sam and Lee end up in one of the other wagons on most nights because they want to be with their other family members now they’ve a family again.

 Moving Right Along

-On seeing the men race out of the bank Boone draws a pistol from one of the shoulder holsters with his right hand, and draws the shotgun with his left hand.
+On seeing the men race out of the bank Boone draws a pistol from one of the shoulder holsters with his right hand as he draws the shotgun with his left hand.
 He stands up in the stirrups with his legs flexed to minimize the movement caused by Morgan, takes aim with the pistol, and fires at the last of the robbers mounting his horse.
-The man is hit in the chest, and falls back from his horse.
-Townspeople are coming out of the stores on the other side of the bank with guns in their hands, so the robbers turn to go by Boone, because there’s only the one of him.
-Boone takes aim at one of the robbers coming straight at him, and fires.
-The man is hit in the chest, and is knocked out of the saddle.
-They’re now getting much closer, so Boone drops back into the saddle, and lies down along Morgan’s neck.
+The man is hit in the chest and falls back from his horse.
+Townspeople are coming out of the stores on the other side of the bank with guns in their hands, so the robbers turn to go by Boone because there’s only the one of him.
+Boone takes aim at one of the robbers coming straight at him and fires.
+The man is hit in the chest and he’s knocked out of the saddle.
+They’re now getting much closer so Boone drops back into the saddle and lies down along Morgan’s neck.
 He takes aim with the shotgun held out to his left while using his knees to direct Morgan to his right so he’ll have the robbers on his left.
 This has two advantages: first, the robbers have their guns in their right hands and now have to aim across their bodies at him, spoiling their aim; and second, he need only point the shotgun out to his left.
-They’re almost up to each other when Boone points the shotgun at the lead robber, but angled up to miss the horse, he hopes.
+They’re almost up to each other when Boone points the shotgun at the lead robber but angled up to miss the horse, he hopes.
 The blast turns the man into a headless corpse.
 The other robber is splashed with blood and gore, which disrupts his actions.
 Then Boone fires the other shotgun barrel to hit the last robber in the chest and blow him out of the saddle.
-With the shooting over the wagons move forward again, moving to the side of the road to avoid the bodies.
+With the shooting over the wagons move forward again, but going to the side of the road to avoid the bodies.

 With the action over Boone slows, turns Morgan, chases the horses, grabs their reins, and brings them back to where the dead are.
-He stops to load a dead robber onto each horse, and also picks up the guns they dropped when they died.
-Once all the dead are on horses he leads them into the town, and stops in front of the bank.
+He stops to load a dead robber onto each horse and he also picks up the guns they dropped when they died.
+Once all of the dead are on the horses he leads them into the town and he stops in front of the bank.

 “Thanks, Marshal.”
-Boone turns to Olive, saying, “Have Sam help you take the horses to the livery and sell them.”
-A quick nod yes is all he gets as a reply before the two are gathering the reins of the four horses, and walking down the street.
+Boone turns to Olive to say, “Have Sam help you take the horses to the livery and sell them.”
+A quick nod is all he gets as a reply before the two are gathering the reins of the four horses and walking down the street.
 Heidi and Nellie take the wagons further down the street to stop in front of the mercantile store while Boone stands by the dead to see what the handbills have to offer.

-Boone laughs, and says, “It’s all ’found money,’ so I’m not too upset about it.
+Boone laughs and says, “It’s all ’found money,’ so I’m not too upset about it.
 I understand why you’re not sure.
-Plus, it’s my fault he’s the way he is.
-I aimed high to avoid hurting the horse.”
+Plus, it’s my fault he’s the way he is as I aimed high to avoid hurting the horse.”

 “In your place I would’ve probably done the same.
-Come down to the jail, and I’ll fill in that note for you.”
-Fifteen minutes later Boone has the note, and is joining his family for a hot meal in the town’s one restaurant which is attached to their only hotel.
+Come down to the jail and I’ll fill in that note for you.”
+Fifteen minutes later Boone has the note and is joining his family for a hot meal in the town’s one restaurant which is attached to the town’s only hotel.

 He replies, “I bet the townspeople are happy we arrived when we did.
 The loss from a bank robbery would hurt them real bad.”

 A voice behind him says, “You’re right about that, Mister.
 Thanks for the help.
-I’m sure some changes will be made at the bank to make it harder.
+I’m sure some changes will be made at the bank to make it harder to rob.
 But the report of the failed robbery will go a long way to keep many would be robbers away from here.”